 Socks and underwear for Christmas.
 Not much better than a lump of coal, right?
 Well, the right pair of wool socks will rock your world and change your mind about getting “just socks” for Christmas.
 Being a desert gal for most of my life, flip-flops were the name of the game when it came to footwear.
 However, when you’re out hiking or just wearing most any type of closed-toe footwear, wool socks are far more comfortable and absorbent than cotton.
 A nice bonus is that they don’t absorb odors.
 When we’re out in the wilderness, doing our primitive camping and with no access to laundry facilities, we just hang our socks around the tent or draped over branches and let them air out overnight.
 I own wool products from both Smartwool and the REI brand and can recommend both.

-Solavore Sport Oven or the All-American Sun Oven
+The All-American Sun Oven

 Lightweight fleece sleeping bag

-I know everyone thinks the really cool, heavy duty sleeping bags are the bomb, but over the years and on many camping trips, we discovered that our heavy bags were often too much.
+I know everyone thinks the really cool, heavy-duty sleeping bags are the best, but over the years and on many camping trips, we discovered that our heavy bags were often too much.
 Our tent would become warm and soon we were sweltering in those bags.
 So, one day while camping in northern Utah, we came across something wondrous at their local Walmart: fleece sleeping bags.
 They were just the right weight for so many nights and have been used for Civil Air Patrol camp-outs and sleepovers.
 I even packed them when we went to Iceland, and boy, were we glad.
 They added a welcome layer inside our heavier bags on cold nights as we slept in our camper van.
 This particular bag in the photo isn’t the exact brand we own, that would be Ozark Trail, but it appears to be very similar, although in a rather oddly arranged position.

 I told you this was quite a mixed bag of gift suggestions, but this is kind of the year I had.
 A mash-up of family travel, trying new things, and making a point to be more hospitable.
 The busier we get, it seems, the less time we have for forming friendships, and that’s no way to live.